IS303-Steffen/p04-hair-salon-web-app/README.md

 - If you run into any other issues, please reach out to your professor or TA.

 **IMPORTANT**:
-- The video tutorial doesn't mention how to make your app public to everyone. [see here](https://docs.streamlit.io/deploy/streamlit-community-cloud/share-your-app) for instructions on making it publicly available.
+- Make sure you made your app public.
+It shows how to do this at the end of the tutorial above, or you can [see here](https://docs.streamlit.io/deploy/streamlit-community-cloud/share-your-app) for instructions.
 - To get credit for hosting, you NEED to paste in the URL of your hosted web app in the `3_paste_your_url_here.txt` file.

 ## Grading Rubric